vi0lin/vim-advantages/readme.md

 * The Userexperience Needs Improvement - This Project Is Not Recommended So Far
 * The scripts sometimes throw errors.
 * The current state is unstable.
+* A standard set of keyboard shortcuts is provided, but can be easily customized for efficient programming in Linux environments.

 #### Linux
 ```